paleobiologyGrader/bfgeosci541/lab10_paleo.md

 6)

 ###Part two
-1) Again, it was suggested I make it a little clearer.
+1) It was suggested I make it a little clearer, just as with Leema.
 But other than that, nothing else.

-2)
+2) Again, she seemed to be implicitly okay with the relavency as it was not really mentioned.

-3)
+3) She suggested I develop an actual plan for analysis, as I only really mentioned how to put the data together.
+And as to the data construction itself she thought it would be relavent to the proposed project.
+She also suggested I put more justification in as to why MATLAB should be used, but I feel that anyone remotely familiar with R will know that it isn't conducive to calculus.

 4)